Yasser-shrief/End-to-end-Machine-learning-project/README.md

 enough to fit in memory, so plain batch learning should do just fine.

-In this project, we will go through an example project end to end, pretending to be a recently hired data scientist in a real estate company.1 Here are the main steps you will go through:
+In this project, we will go through an example project end to end, pretending to be a recently hired data scientist in a real estate company.
+Here are the main steps you will go through:
 1. Look at the big picture.
 2. Get the data.